72-Hours in Chicago

-When spending time in Chicago, hitting a few tourist hubs is a must.
-The city's rich museum culture promises endless educational opportunities, and a stop at Museum of Contemporary Art is essential.
-Lauded for its collection of art of our time — from painting, sculpture and photography to video, performance and film — the museum offers thought-provoking art exhibitions.
-Its permanent collection includes works from Franz Kline and Andy Warhol.
+From there, head to some of the must-see tourist hubs.
+The city's rich museum culture promises endless educational opportunities, and a stop at the Museum of Contemporary Art is essential.
+Lauded for its collection of art of our time — from painting, sculpture and photography to video, performance and film — the museum features many thought-provoking exhibitions; its permanent collection includes works from Franz Kline and Andy Warhol.
 When weather permits, be sure to check out the terraced garden, which affords great views of Lake Michigan.

 Of course, the comprehensive collection — particularly the array of Impressionist and American art — at The Art Institute of Chicago, is unparalleled.
-Originally constructed for the 1893 World's Columbian Exposition, it began as a museum and a school and remains one of America's preeminent museums and educational art institutions today.
-If you go this route, make your way to the recently unveiled Renzo Piano-designed, 264,000-square-foot Modern Wing, which houses European works from 1900 to 1950.
-Depending on how long you hang out, you might want to relax at Tony Mantuano's Terzo Piano, a sedate, stylish lunch spot serving local, organic and sustainably produced Italian fare.
+Originally constructed for the 1893 World's Columbian Exposition, it began as a joint museum and school, and remains one of America's preeminent museums and educational art institutions today.
+First, make your way to the recently unveiled Renzo Piano-designed, 264,000-square-foot Modern Wing, which houses European works from 1900 to 1950.
+Depending on how long you hang out, you might want to relax at Tony Mantuano's Terzo Piano, a sedate, stylish spot serving local, organic and sustainably produced Italian fare.

-Next, visit the Sears Tower Skydeck located on the legendary building's 103rd floor.
-Here you'll delight at the panoramic views of the city's architecture, as well as glimpses of Michigan, Indiana and Wisconsin on a clear day.
-Be sure to step onto the enclosed, glass-bottom ledge — if you dare.
-Another great view can be had at the John Hancock Observatory on the 99th floor of the John Hancock Center.
-But if it's simply the skyline you're looking to glean — Vertigo Sky, The Terrace at Trump and C-View among them — also offer posh perches with expansive views.
-Of course, if something more traditional is your thing, the Signature Room at the 95th in the John Hancock Center will more than suffice.
+Next, visit the Willis Tower Skydeck located on the legendary building's 103rd floor.
+Here you'll delight in the panoramic views of the city's architecture, as well as glimpses of Michigan, Indiana and Wisconsin on a clear day.
+Should you dare, step onto the enclosed, glass-bottom ledge.
+Of course, if something more traditional is your thing, a meal at the Signature Room at the 95th in the John Hancock Center will more than suffice.